 Online thrift stores are growing in popularity as people seek to lessen their impact and save some money.
 Shopping for secondhand clothes can be pretty exciting, in my opinion.
 With the world now producing 80 billion new garments a year, thrifting helps to upcycle clothes that would otherwise end up in the garbage.

 Buying secondhand clothing from thrift shops makes better use of our resources.
-I recommend shopping in opposite seasons, look for winter coats in the summer when everyone is purging their closets and stores have not been picked over.
+I recommend shopping in opposite seasons, looking for winter coats in the summer when everyone is purging their closets and stores have not been picked over.